dalenewman/Transformalize/README.md

 [search engine](https://en.wikipedia.org/wiki/Search_engine_(computing)).
 These support analysis, browsing, and/or searching the data.

-In business, when your present data to whomever is asking for it, they're first response is to ask for more or different data :-)
+In business, when you present data to whomever is asking for it, they're first response is to ask for more or different data :-)

 Because this is the *nature of the beast*, Transformalize has an